alf-p-steinbach/coding-interview-problems/001!minimum-missing-positive/discussion.md

 }
 ~~~

-The last of the tests here is was the first I found where the above code fails:
+The last of the tests here is included because it was the first I found where the above code fails:

 >~~~txt
 >    Id     E     A      (where E is Expected and A is Actual)